MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

   ![Screenshot of a cloud flow using the Run a flow built with Power Automate Desktop action.](media\monitoring\monitor-desktop-flow-queues-1.png)

 When multiple runs are queued, the execution ordering is based on the run priority and enqueued time.
-Runs with a high priority that's been enqueued first will be executed first.
+Runs with a high priority that's been enqueued first are executed first.

 ## View run queue for a machine or machine group